Grab some common household products to get your toilet bowl clean and fresh, no matter how badly it’s stained.

 How to Clean Your Toilet and Remove Stains

 It is not safe to combine household cleaners.
-So, before you begin, remove any automatic toilet cleaners hanging in the tank, like the ones that turn the toilet water blue.
-If you use gel toilet cleaning stamps, scrape any residue away with a toilet brush.
+So, before you begin, remove any automatic toilet bowl cleaners hanging in the tank, like the ones that turn the toilet water blue.
+If you use gel toilet cleaner stamps, scrape any residue away with a toilet brush.
 Flush the toilet twice to ensure those products are out of the bowl.

-3. Drain the toilet bowl: The less water in your toilet bowl, the better you’ll be able to clean it.
+The less water in your toilet bowl, the better you’ll be able to clean it.
 So, turn off the water at the supply hose by twisting the oval-shaped stop valve to the right until it stops.
 Or, open the lid of your tank and slide a wooden spoon beneath the float lever to keep it from moving.
 (This works well if you can’t find the supply valve, or it won’t turn easily.)
 Then, flush the toilet to drain the bowl.

-4. Clean the bowl: With the toilet empty of water, sprinkle baking soda around the bowl’s walls.
+With the toilet empty of water, sprinkle baking soda around the bowl’s walls.
 Add a few drops of tea tree oil, which has deodorizing and mild disinfection properties.
 Dip your toilet brush into the water to get it damp.
 Sprinkle the end of the brush with more baking soda and scrub under the rim of the bowl.
 Work your way down the walls and into the drain as far as you can.
 Do not flush.